Post-Renovation Dust: Learn the Best Way to Remove Fine Dust Safely | PureMaids

 Amateurs begin at ground level.
 Wrong.
 Dust from construction settles from top to bottom.

-Regular vacuum cleaners spread dust back into the air.
-HEPA vacuum cleaners capture 99.97% of particles.
+Regular vacuum cleaners spread fine dust straight back into the air.
+HEPA vacuum cleaners capture 99.97% of particles — this is the one piece of equipment where there's no acceptable substitute.

 For Hard Floors:

-- One pass through picks up dust; the second pass actually cleans.
+2. The first pass picks up dust; the second pass actually cleans.

 For Carpets: